runnerty/runnerty/docs/triggers.md

 # Triggers

-The execution of chains happens by a trigger (module npm) that could be developed and coupled to Runnerty.
+The execution of chains happens by a trigger (npm module) that could be developed and coupled to Runnerty.

 ### Configuration